 UMass Amherst’s online master’s in sports management program covers core business topics such as corporate finance, organizational strategies, and human resource management.
 With the guidance of a faculty advisor, students also take three classes of their choice in a focus area.
 Although the program does not require a capstone project, degree candidates (especially those who wish to work as researchers and analysts) can pursue self–directed research.

-UMass Amherst has admission deadlines in June, October, and February.
+The online sports management masters degree has admission deadlines in June, October, and February.
 Faculty deliver online courses asynchronously through the Blackboard Learn platform.
 Candidates must submit their GRE or GMAT scores, but the program does not require applicants to have a minimum GPA.
 Preferred applicants should hold at least three years of relevant work experience.

 9. Virginia Commonwealth University